 Andalusian Gazpacho ~ gazpacho is the perfect meal if you’re in stuck the grip of a heatwave.
-Gather up the best produce from your garden, csa box, or the nearest market and clear the chopping block.
-Plug in your processor or blender and you’re halfway there.
+This raw Spanish tomato soup is super easy to throw together, just plug in your processor or blender and you’re halfway there.

 It starts with a nice pile of ripe red tomatoes.
 Use the best you can find, they will form the base of the soup.